gingerbeardman/gingerbeardman.github.io/_posts/2021-06-05-channelling-rgb-into-1bit.md

     magick render.png -channel G -separate green.png

 From this simple start I always find that building imagemagick commands a very time consuming process.
-Indeed, it took me a long time to get a result that worked well.
+Indeed, it took me a long time to get a result that was just right.
 But I think of it as time well-spent as it will result in much quicker and easier iterations when designing vehicles.

 Overall, I did a few more tricks:

-- threshold convert the channels to 1-bit colour
+* threshold convert the channels to 1-bit colour
-- apply a dither pattern to the green channel
+* apply a dither pattern to the green channel
-- composite select layers back together as the final image
+* composite select layers back together as the final image

 The final process worked a treat!